 Bed bugs can be killed a variety of ways.

-FACT: Bed bugs are susceptible to a number of treatments.
+FACT: Bed bugs are susceptible to some treatments.
 Traditional bed bug sprays involve two treatments ten to fourteen days apart and include laying a pesticide around the perimeter of the room, the bed frame, parts of the mattress and surrounding drawers.
 Heat treatments heat the affected area to 65 degrees C and over and sustain this temperature, killing bed bugs in every phase of their life cycle.
 Lastly, bed bugs are susceptible to the cold.
 Putting infected items in -15 degrees Celsius freezers for a minimum of four days will also kill bed bugs in every phase of their life cycle.

 Unsanitary conditions cause bed bugs.

 FALLACY: Anyone can get bed bugs!
-However, by reducing clutter you reduce the number of places bed bugs can hide, making them easier to treat.
+However, by reducing clutter, you reduce the number of places bed bugs can hide, making them easier to treat.

 Bed Bugs can’t fly or jump.